faenrandir/a_careful_examination/documents/science/april-1910-PQT-statement-misconstrued.md

 Several data points cast doubt on whether the statement had any First Presidency imprimature:

 1. The PQT entry was not signed by the First Presidency or any member of the First Presidency.
 As argued [here](http://ldsanswers.org/a-response-to-the-erroneously-attributed-1910-first-presidency-message/), all articles or statements written by a First Presidency member or written by them collectively seem to have been signed by the author(s) in these magazines.
 For instance, in the same Improvement Era issue just before the Priesthood Quorums' Table, [Joseph F. Smith signed](https://archive.org/stream/improvementera1306unse#page/564/mode/2up) 2 of the 4 notes in the Editor's Table ("Masquerade Balls" and "Stay at Home").
+Shapiro discusses attribution, signed, and unsigned articles in greater depth [here](https://ndbf.blogspot.com/2006/05/mormonism-and-evolution-authoritative.html).

 2. The BYU Evolution Packet, "Evolution and the Origin of Man", does not contain within it the 1910 PQT statement, and it explicitly states: